thehuskygamer24/bluerec/README.md

 ### what works as if now

-may 2017 working
+may 2017 = working
-octobor 2017 closed
+octobor 2017 = closed
-september 2017 working
+september 2017 = working
-april 2017 = suspended
+april 2017 = to be announced

 ### upcoming updates
 2016 builds for the users who really enjoy 2016